yuweiyang-anu/ECD/README.md

 To prepare the benchmark datasets, please first navigate to the `public_benchmarks` directory.
 For each benchmark—**CharXiv**, **ChartQA**, **ReachQA**, **ChartBench**, **ChartX**, and **ECDBench**—enter its corresponding subdirectory and follow the instructions provided in its `README.md` file.
 Each README contains the relevant download links and data organization formats required to set up the benchmark properly.

 ### Model Test
 To evaluate the models, similarly navigate to the `evaluation` directory.
-For each test set, enter its corresponding subdirectory and configure the necessary parameters (e.g., your_trained_model_path) in the `bash_evaluation.sh` script.
+For each test set, enter its corresponding subdirectory and configure the necessary parameters (e.g., your_trained_model_path) in the `bash_evaluation.sh` script (also `api_key` parameter in the correspoinding py files).
 Once configured, you can run the evaluation by executing:

 ```
 bash ./bash_evaluation.sh